RoboJackets/pcb-contest/CONTEST.md

 	- The BOM must include everything necessary for your design to operate (i.e. AC wall power adapters) with the exception of small guauge (greater than 18 AWG) wire.
 - Options for manufacturers are **JLCPCB** or **OshPark**.
 	- Please specify manufacturing-related information as explained in [Submission Materials](#submission-materials).
-	- The circuit board must pass the design rules check (DRC) for the specified manufacturer (the DRCs for both OshPark and JLC are in [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)).
+	- The circuit board must pass the design rules check (DRC) for the specified manufacturer (the DRC files for both OshPark and JLCPCB are in [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)).

 ### Anonymity
-In order to preserve the integrity of the competition, please do not put personally identifying information on your PCB design.
+In order to preserve the integrity of the competition, please do not put any personally identifying information on your PCB design.
 The judges have agreed to leave or mute the #electrical-ama Slack channel.
 Please do not share your designs with your division’s judges until all designs have been judged.

 ### Design Help
 If you wish to consult with someone on your design, please use the #electrical-ama Slack channel.
 This will be the place for all technical questions during the competition.

 ### Questions
 Please direct any competition logistics or other non-technical questions to the competition organizer, **Varun Madabushi** on Slack.
 The [FAQ](#faq) below will be updated with clarifying information throughout the competition.
-Please check it regularly.

 ## Submission Materials

 ### GitHub Repository
 All files for submission should be on GitHub in your own reposistory.
 A link to this reposistory will be submitted at the end of contest using a Google form.
-Details on GitHub setup is in [Getting Started](#getting-started).
+Details on the GitHub setup is in [Getting Started](#getting-started).

 ### Required Files
 - EAGLE Schematic (.sch) file